 On the platform, traders’ trend is displayed in real time.
 This shows the percentage of buyers and sellers of an asset in real time.
 This information is important to some traders especially those who rely on sentimental analysis to confirm their strategies.

 Traders can set alerts on the platform to notify them when some market changes happen.
 Alerts are available on the platforms, that it, web and mobile.
+This can be a great way to get notified when your setup appears without needing to watch price charts all day long.
 You can set alerts using the following alert types:

 - Price alerts: to get notified when a specific asset reaches a certain price.